-The First Peoples’ Cultural Foundation is established to support the vitality of Indigenous languages, arts and cultural heritage in B.C.
+The First Peoples’ Cultural Foundation is established to support the education of Indigenous languages, arts and cultural heritage in B.C.

 We celebrate the diversity and resilience of Indigenous languages, arts and cultural heritage.
 The Foundation honours the work that is being done by communities and promotes understanding and recognition through telling stories of success.
 By hearing these stories, the general public can increase their knowledge of Indigenous cultures and engage in reconciliation that supports the rebuilding of cultural systems.

 Generating long-term support

 The Foundation is growing a long-term endowment fund to ensure Indigenous languages, arts and cultural heritage programs continue to thrive for future generations.
 Sustainable and Indigenous-led funds are needed to resource the hard work communities are doing to rebuild cultural vitality and counter the impacts of generations of colonialism.
 The Foundation partners with government, organizations, private individuals and the philanthropic sector to generate educational resources that support strong and vital Indigenous languages, arts and cultural heritage.